plone/mockup-training/including_from_mockup.rst

 So, you have seen all the patterns already bundled with the mockup project in the `examples page <http://plone.github.io/mockup/dev/#pattern>`_ and you want to use one (or several).
 You'll find this incredible easy.

-We will be assuming you have created your project using the instructions from previous chapter.
+We will be assuming you have created your project using the instructions from the previous chapter.
 If not, then adjust your variables and file names accordingly.

 Assume the following HTML